 Through those founding years, students and faculty were inspired to influence the moral and ethical course of America.
-Subsequently, the school’s name officially changed to Liberty Baptist College in 1976 and the colors were changed to red, white, and blue.
+Subsequently, the school’s name officially changed to Liberty Baptist College in 1975, and the colors were changed to red, white, and blue in 1976.
 The college achieved accreditation with the Southern Association of Colleges and Schools Commission on Colleges in 1980.

 By 1985, the school had become recognized as an accredited university, adding programs and garnering recognition from both mainstream culture and the world of academia.
 Liberty also pioneered a distance learning program that year, launching what is now known as Liberty University Online.

 With the passing of the founder in 2007, his son, Jerry Falwell Jr., became chancellor and president of the university.
 At the 2007 Commencement ceremony, just days after his father’s passing, then Chancellor Falwell proclaimed, “We have prepared for this transition for 15 years or more.
 All is well at Liberty.”

 Liberty’s journey has been one of facing giants, making the impossible possible, watching fervent prayer move mountains, and Training Champions for Christ.

 Standing on the shoulders of more than two millennia of Christian scholarship, Liberty University emphasizes the pursuit of knowledge in every discipline.